INTERVIEW: Giorgi Paresishvili, chairman of Tashkent Stock Exchange

 Capital markets reforms

-Hiring Paresishvilli to run the TSE is designed to take Uzbekistan’s capital market reforms to the next level but the government has already been working on improving them since October 2019 when Uzbek president Shavkat Mirziyoyev held a meeting with several ministers and public agencies, including the Capital Markets Development Agency, where he directed them to “consolidate all relevant laws, acts and decrees into single, simple and flexible capital markets code by the end of 2020” putting capital markets reform at the top of the agenda.
+Hiring Paresishvili to run the TSE is designed to take Uzbekistan’s capital market reforms to the next level but the government has already been working on improving them since October 2019, when Uzbek President Shavkat Mirziyoyev held a meeting with several ministers and public agencies, including the Capital Markets Development Agency, where he directed them to “consolidate all relevant laws, acts and decrees into single, simple and flexible capital markets code by the end of 2020”, putting capital markets reform at the top of the agenda.

 That was followed by another decree in April 2021 that spelled out more details of the reforms, including an upgrade of the IT system and allowing international investors to sell their shares and repatriate their earnings in hard currency for the first time.
 International fund AFC Capital, which had a few million dollars invested into Uzbek equity at the time, and more now, tested the system and reported that it works.